 Under the New York proposal, covered institutions must appoint a chief information security officer, have a detailed plan to protect customer data and funds and even insure that their third party vendors follow similar protocols.
 The law also requires periodic “vulnerability assessments” and yearly reviews.

-In announcing the proposed rules, New York Governor Andrew Cuomo said, “New York, the financial capital of the world, is leading the nation in taking decisive action to protect consumers and our financial system from serious economic harm that is often perpetrated by state sponsored organizations, global terrorist networks and other criminal enterprises.
+In announcing the proposed New York cybersecurity rules, Governor Andrew Cuomo said, “New York, the financial capital of the world, is leading the nation in taking decisive action to protect consumers and our financial system from serious economic harm that is often perpetrated by state sponsored organizations, global terrorist networks and other criminal enterprises.
 This regulation helps guarantee the financial services industry upholds its obligation to protect consumers and ensure that its systems are sufficiently constructed to prevent cyberattacks to the fullest extent possible.”

-Whistleblower Awards for Bank Cybersecurity Breaches
+Whistleblower Awards for Bank and Cybersecurity Breaches

 The New York proposals can only be enforced by the state.
 There is no whistleblower award provision.
 Those proposals, however, largely file the guidance issued by the OCC, FDIC and Federal Reserve.